-A company would be required to amend its Form C disclosures by filing a Form C-A that will contain updates or material changes.
+A company will be required to amend its Form C disclosures by filing a Form C/A that will contain updates or material changes with respect to offerings that have not been completed or terminated.
 Information is material if there is a substantial likelihood that a reasonable investor would consider it important in deciding whether to purchase the securities.
-The company must identify on Form C-A whether the amendment is filed to disclose a material change.
+The company must identify on Form C/A whether the amendment is filed to disclose a material change.
 The amendment would have to be provided to investors and each intermediary.
-Investor reconfirmations must be obtained following the disclosure of a material change (see "Completion of Offerings, Cancellations and Reconfirmations").
+Investor reconfirmations must be obtained following the disclosure of a material change (see "Completion of Offerings, Cancellations, Reconfirmations and Material Changes").